ahmadhayyan/ahUpdater/README.md

     }
 ]
 ```
+Note that the `package` is can be as many as you like.
 ### information
 - `app` : The application that will open when the update is finished (parameters/arguments can be used).
 Example: